SUSE/susemanager-ci/jenkins_pipelines/scripts/kafka/README.md

   1. Pulls the latest [MU requests](https://smelt.suse.de/overview/) to be accepted and generates json based on the latest [susemanager-ci](https://github.com/SUSE/susemanager-ci/tree/master) scripts.
   2. Start a [new manager-4.3-qe-sle-update pipeline](https://ci.suse.de/view/Manager/view/Manager-4.3/job/manager-4.3-qe-sle-update/) and monitors the status running.
   3. Send message to the dedicated Slack channel [andy-test](https://app.slack.com/client/T02863RC2AC/C033KJKDF9V) informing about the status.

-  :Warning: _Producing script should be integrated to the https://smelt.suse.de site, at the moment it is sending requests from container_.
+  ⚠️ _Producing script should be integrated to the https://smelt.suse.de site, at the moment it is sending requests from container_.

 ### Debugging